LibreCAD/docs/ref/fundamentals.rst

     :scale: 100
     :alt: Line Widths

+    Available Line
-    Available Line Widths (Attributes)
+    Widths (Attributes)

 .. actual image size 143px x 642px

 The LibreCAD default line thickness is 0.00 mm (hairline) and range up to 2.11 mm.
 The range include ISO standard width lines.
 Line widths vary by purpose; outline, hidden, section, etc., and by drawing size; larger drawings utilize thicker lines.
-In anddition to the line widths, four additional options will show on the drop-down list:
+In addition to the line widths, four additional options will show on the drop-down list:

     - \- Unchanged \-: Leave the line width as previously selected.
     - By Layer: Adopts the line width set in the :ref:`layer's attributes <widget-layerList-attributes>`.